 According to Hubspot, 93% of customers are likely to purchase multiple times from a company with excellent service.
 With a stat like that, investing in your customer experience is well worth the investment.
 Trust us, customers take notice of brands that can take their issue and turn it into a positive and enjoyable interaction.

-Call-back technology and Visual IVR are a well-known power combo in the contact center world.
+Call-back technology and Web Call-Backs are a well-known power combo in the contact center world.
 In fact, Voice Call-Backs address one of the biggest CX challenges not covered by its counterpart: long hold times.
 With this tool, customers can choose to skip the queue in favor of receiving a call-back later from an available agent.
 The results?
 Higher customer satisfaction (CSat) scores, lower abandonment rates, and improved First Contact Resolution (FCR).